Barn roof styles – which one is right for your timber framed project?

 Gable roof

 A gable roof is one of the most common and recognisable roof styles, featuring two sloping sides, commonly referred to as “gable ends”, that meet at a ridge and form a triangular shape.
 The slopes can have varying pitches, but they typically have a steeper angle to allow for effective water drainage.
-It is often referred to as a “pitched” or “peaked” roof.
-The gable roof is characterised by its simplicity and efficiency in shedding water and snow.
+This “pitched” or “peaked” roof is often chosen for stable roofing material in barns due to its straightforward construction.

 gable roof